Brookdale Wave

 • Each of our cozy apartments has a private bath, spacious closet and large windows to let in plenty of natural light.

-• Your loved one can bring their favorite furnishings and treasured keepsakes to help make their space feel familiar and comfortable.
+• You can bring their favorite furnishings, keepsakes and photos to help make their space more familiar and comfortable.

 Consistent Care Assignments

-Our memory care community offers a secure place that meets your loved one where they are and allows them to flourish even with advanced expressions of the disease.
+Our memory care community offers a secure place that meets your loved one where they are, allowing them to flourish even with advanced expressions of the disease.

-• Programs encourage the use of current skills and help maintain quality of life for as long as possible.
+• Our challenging and stimulating programs encourage the use of current skills and help maintain quality of life for as long as possible.

-• Cognitive workout with discussions, brain games and physical fitness opportunities like our B-Fit program, music, and dancing
+• Your loved one can enjoy cognitive workouts with discussions, brain games and physical fitness opportunities, music, dancing and more.

 divider